John Clarke (Baptist minister): Rhode Island agent

 Clarke was Rhode Island's official agent in England, although he received little compensation for his work.
-However, he remained active in his religious commitment and joined a Particular Baptist church under the pastorship of William Kiffin.
+However, he remained active in his religious commitment and attended the Particular Baptist church in London under the leadership of William Kiffin.
 One of his means of support was preaching at this church, which he called his "cheefe place for proffitt and preference", possibly because this arrangement offered him room and board.
 He also offered legal services and practiced medicine in London.

 Most of Clarke's time in England was during the Interregnum, when rule of the country was under Parliament and Oliver Cromwell as the Lord Protector.
 Clarke's primary purpose there was to secure a strengthened charter for the Colony of Rhode Island and Providence Plantations ensuring the religious liberties on which the colony had been founded, and Cromwell confirmed the validity of Rhode Island's 1643 patent.
 Clarke also assisted the colony in 1656 by sending home four barrels of powder and eight barrels of shot and bullets, and in 1657 he handled a letter from the colony requesting assistance with legal proceedings against William Harris.

 An important acquaintance of Clarke's in London was Richard Baily, who provided him with legal expertise, helped him draft petitions to the king, and may have even helped him write Rhode Island's charter.
 When Clarke eventually returned to Newport, Baily sailed with him, later providing additional legal counsel and writing Clarke's extensive will.